-Are you confused over your feelings towards a friend?
-Do you think you like a good friend in a manner that’s more than just friends?
-And most importantly, do you want to know how to ask a friend out without losing them forever, or your friendship with them?
+Are you confused about your feelings toward a friend?
+Do you think you like a good friend in a more-than-a-friend kind of way?
+And most importantly, do you want to know how to ask a friend out on a date without losing them, or your friendship with them, forever?

 Perhaps you’ve loved this friend since the very first time you set your eyes on them, or perhaps “true love” blossomed out of your long friendship.